STEMS-group/GraphViewer/README.md

 1. Clone / Download this respository
 2. Open CLion > Open > Choose the example dir in the repository

+3. If you are under Windows, you'll need to add the sockets library to your CMakeLists.txt file.
+In that case, leave uncommented the line "link_libraries(ws2_32 wsock32)" Otherwise, if you are either under Linux or under MacOS, make sure that line is commented.

-3. Run the project.
+4. Run the project.
 You will the following three different graphs being loaded, in different windows

 ![Random graph](./example/resources/graphs/random/preview.png)
 ![Random graph](./example/resources/graphs/star/preview.png)